 We demonstrate the generation of reactive triplets in prolycopene on an ultrafast timescale.
 This state forms the basis for lycopene formation with high quantum yield of 0.58 if triplet sensitization is carried out through porphyrin sensitizer.
-Our new paper came out yesterday and is already in Top 20 most downloaded in JPCB for this month.
+Our new paper came out yesterday and is already in Top 20 most downloaded in Journal of Physical Chemistry B for June 2015.
 Please read the full article here:

 Congrats Vijayalakshmi and Ajay!

 Heterogeneity in Polymer-TiO2 interactions

 A detailed excited state description of the electron transfer process in DPP-based polymer-TiO2 films reveals instrument response function (IRF) limited (<110 fs) charge injection from a minor polymer fraction followed by a picosecond recombination.
 The major fraction of photoexcited polymers, however, does not show injection indicating pronounced ground state heterogeneity induced due to nonspecific polymer–TiO2 interactions.
 Our work therefore underscores the importance of gathering molecular-level insight into the competitive pathways of ultrafast charge generation along with probing the chemical heterogeneity at the nanoscale within the polymer–TiO2 films for optimizing photovoltaic device efficiencies.
 Our paper was in the TOP 20 downloaded papers in Journal of Physical Chemistry B for the month of November-Decemeber 2014.

 Congrats to Ajay, Vineeth, Hadiya, Satish and Catherine!